george-downer40/dish-and-spill/README.md

 ## Deployment

+* Go to your github repo page
+* select the correct repo for this site
+* select setting on the repo page
+* ensure branch main is selected
+* Click save & wait for Github to publish and provide a link to the live site

 ## Credits

  * The menu items were taken from the book 'Around the Table' by Great British Chefs.